mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Well this isn't working," the man responded.

-Kipnu butted in, "It will take too long to get there.
-Thi'll be dead by the time we start running."

-The crowd paused in thought, and then a maman spoke up, "Everyone gather kindling from the forest.
-We'll start a fire here."
+Kipnu butted in between pulses, "Everyone, gather kindling, from the forest.
+We'll start, a fire here."

-Those who were able sprung into action while the maman rushed over to Kipnu who was still pushing on the child's hearts.
+Those who were able sprung into action while the kaln's mother lifted haeself out of the water and rushed over to Kipnu, still pushing on the child's hearts.

-Thi said, "I'm Casra, a doctor from Shaki.
+Thi said, "I'm a doctor from Shaki.
 I can take over if you're tired."

 Kipnu responded between pushes.
-"Thank you...shouldn't...stop".
-Casra understood and started digging a pit in the pebbles near the two to construct a fire.
-The others had started to bring small twigs and place them in the pit while Casra stood them to form a cone.
-Suddenly, a cough was heard and all turned to find the child moving.
+"Shouldn't...stop".
+Thi understood and started digging a pit in the pebbles near the two to construct a fire.
+The others had started to bring small twigs and place them in the pit, orienting them to form a cone.
+Suddenly, a cough was heard and everyone turned to find the child moving.

-"You're alive!"
-Kipnu said, jubilant.
+"Linyu!" said the maman, and thi immediately pulled hae from Kipnu and laid hae on hae side.

+Kipnu remained still on his back, catching his breath from all the commotion that had just occurred.

-Casra reset hae focus and produced a hot tip and a still-dry notebook from a peculiar bag at her waist.
+A woman in the crowd produced a hot tip and a still-dry notebook from a peculiar bag at her waist.
 She took the tip in her shaking hands and revved it up while pressing it into the paper while the people crowded around to shield her from the wind.
-A woman sat down beside hae and started doing the same with the other bit and another piece of paper until they both started seeing smoke.
+The woman breathed gently onto the fire until embers and smoke started to appear.
 The crowd hollered at the smell: a hint of warmth to come.
-Kipnu carefully moved the child toward where the kindling was placed and set hae down on his lap.
-The others started bring small dry leaves to the two sparkers who were making good progress on smoldering paper.
+The maman carefully moved the child toward where the kindling was placed and set hae down on hae lap.
+The others started bring small dry leaves to the woman who was making good progress on smoldering paper.

-Meanwhile Kipnu was trying to talk to the child to keep hae awake and aware.

-"Hey, what's your name?"

-"m-m-mh."

-"Hey, you're ok now.
-We made it to shore."
+Kipnu had finally caught his breath and moved toward the maman and hae child.

+"I'm Kipnu," he said to the maman.

+The child murmured, "m-m-mh," but hae mother calmed hae down.

+"Casra," thi said abruptly, but warmly.

-Kipnu kept his arms and legs wrapped around the child while the smolders turned to flames and then to fire and hae shivers settled.
-The whole group was huddled closely around the fire now, some napping to regain their strength they had just encountered while Casra remained close to Kipnu and the child.
+Casra kept hae arms and legs wrapped around the child while the smolders turned to flames and then to fire and slowly their shivers settled.
+The whole group was huddled closely around the fire now, napping or huddled to regain their strength.

-"Colder than I thought it would be," she tried to make small talk.
+"Colder than I thought it would be," said Casra, trying to make small talk.

-Kipnu paused, wondering if he should mention the obstruction.
+Kipnu paused, wondering if he should mention the obscura.

-Thi changed the subject, "I didn't get your name earlier."
+Thi changed the subject, "Where did you learn to do that?"

-Kipnu responded, relieved, "I'm Kipnu.
-A doctor from Heiko."
+"Learn to do...?"

+"Hypothermic chest compressions.
+That's not a common thing to know."

+"I'm a doctor.
+From Heiko."

-"Two doctors in Ulu.
+Casra laughed, "Two doctors in Ulukoma.
 What are the odds?"

-He smiled abruptly to himself - he was pondering the same thing.
+He smiled to himself - he was pondering the same thing.

-He asked her, "So, Casra, how did you wind up here?"
+"So..." he asked, "How did you wind up here?"

-"I'd prefer to ask you first."
+"If you don't mind, I'd prefer to ask you first."

+"Yes... of course." he said, embarassed.

+"No it's not that I think you're a bad person, I just–"

-"Well.
-I pinned a guy against a wall who wanted to send my jund to space."
+"I get it.
+I'm a strange man in Ulukoma.
+And you have a kaln to look after.
+I'll give you the unfiltered version.
+There was this guy who wanted to send my jundmaman to space."

 Casra laughed until thi noticed that Kipnu wasn't.

+"You're not joking about that?" thi asked.

+He continued, "So I get angry, and pin him against a wall, and I tell him, politely, to fuck off.
+Magistrate walks in, sentences me on the spot."

 "Oh.
-That... must be a long story."
+That... must be a long story," thi said.

-"It is."
+"No, that's basically it."

-Kipnu felt a sense of longing for Liffa and Melna, but then realized he was being too cold.
-"It's a story best told in the light."
+Kipnu felt a sense of longing for Liffa and Melna, and he wondered when he would see them again.

-"I see."

-"So how about you?
-Hope it's a bit less complicated."
+"So how about you?" he asked.
+"Hope it's a bit less complicated."

-"It's...well I suppose it's also a story for the mainland."
+"It's...well I suppose it's a story best told somewhere more quiet."

 "Sure."

-Thi noticed that Kipnu was getting sleepy and whispered to him, "Hey, why don't you rest your arms.
-I can take care of hae."
+Casra noticed that Kipnu was getting sleepy.
+Thi whispered to him, "Hey, why don't you rest.
+We're safe out here on the beach."

-He nodded and gently laid the child into Casra's arms before leaning over and falling asleep next to hae.
-Casra briefly looked at him admiringly, as if to wonder how such a good heart wound up in such a miserable place, but thi remembered that all hearts have a dark side, including her own.
+He nodded and lied down next to the two of them, taking one last glance at the kaln to check his breathing, and drifted off to sleep.
+Casra looked at him admiringly, as if to wonder how such a good heart could be sent to such a miserable place.
+But thi remembered that all hearts have a dark side, including her own.

 ---